Leander-van-Boven/Handwriting_Recognition/README.md

 $ py src/dss/model.py
 ```
 The created model will be saved in src/dss/models.
 To run the recognizer with this created CNN, replace the files in models/best_model
-with the new files created and run as decribed above.
+with the new files created and run as described above.

 ### IAM
 To run the image preprocessing run: